 - Into the Woods

-The registration fee is $66.50 for the first Scout and $65 for each additional Scout.
-The fee for adult volunteers is $15.
-The registration fee includes a t-shirt, patch, program supplies, and a water bottle.
+The registration fees will be announced in early 2022.
+The registration fees include a t-shirt, patch, program supplies, and a water bottle.
 All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
 A registered parent/guardian must be onsite at all times when tot-lots (ages 3-5 future Scouts) and Tigers (Scouts going into 1st grade) are at camp.

 Step 1 (youth and adults): Register all participants in the same family.